Kiwiana (New Zealand)

-Pavlova: white, fluffy cake that is make mostly of egg white (some people say this belongs to Australia, but it’s definitely an icon in New Zealand).
+Pavlova: white, fluffy cake that is made mostly of egg whites (some people say this belongs to Australia, but it’s definitely an icon in New Zealand).

 Hokey Pokey ice cream: vanilla ice cream with little bits of crunchy toffee mixed through.

 Marmite: a salty yeast spread that is often used on toast.

 Edmonds cookbook: a cookery book that was written in New Zealand and first published in 1908.